4383/apophenia/README.md

 ## Applications

-Here’s a **list of potential applications** for using the apophenia.
+Here’s a **list of potential applications** for using apophenia.
 Its generated results (FAISS vectors and JSON metadata) can be used within a **RAG (Retrieval-Augmented Generation)** system: